people and cultures – inspiring journeys

 For visitors besides residents of India, it is mandatory to fly one-way, either in or out of Bhutan.

 NOTE post Covid regulations have changed in regards to the minimum daily tariff which includes a sustainable fee contributing to education, healthcare and upgrade of infrastructure.
 Your local Bhutan contact will be able to update you on the new regulations.

 New hotel properties have also opened offering a greater choice in standards and are subject to supplement charges.

 Festivals (tsechus) mostly take place in either Spring or Fall and are very popular with visitors.
 It is worthwhile to check out the festival dates in planning your journey.

-Flying into Paro from Bangkok, try to get a seat on the left-hand side of the plane which usually allows you to have a view of Mt.
+Flying into Paro valley is an incredible experience and only permitted for specially trained pilots.
+Try to get a seat on the left-hand side of the plane which usually allows you to have a view of Mt.
 Kanchenjunga or Chomolhari.
 Flying between Paro and Kathmandu and Delhi, you may have a great view of Mt.
 Everest.

 More Bhutan background and travel info on: www.kingdomofbhutan.com

 Odyssey Guide Bhutan by Francoise Pommaret is a must for any visitor to Bhutan and can be ordered on amazon.com or www.longitudebooks.com

 The coronation of King Jigme Khesar Namgyel Wangchuck was in November 2008.